 - Disease.
 Underactive thyroid (hypothyroidism) can cause weight gain, fatigue, headaches, constipation, brittle nails, and hair loss—and it often goes undiagnosed.
 Simple, inexpensive blood tests can show whether you’ve got any underlying thyroid problems.

-You can help your thyroid produce those helpful hormones—T3 and T4—by eating whole fruits, organic vegetables and lean proteins, and by avoiding sugar.
-And foods rich in B vitamins, iodine, taurine, and healthy fat like steak, lobster, shrimp, arugula, and coconut are just a few superstar foods.
+You can help your thyroid produce those helpful hormones—T3 and T4—by eating whole fruits, organic vegetables and lean proteins, avoiding sugar, and of course my Metabolism T4T3.
+Foods rich in B vitamins, iodine, taurine, and healthy fat like steak, lobster, shrimp, arugula, and coconut are just a few superstar foods.
 They’ll do all the work, coaxing your thyroid into perfect balance.
 All you have to do is enjoy how delicious they are!